 - EDrawMax: How to Make a Gantt Chart in Google Sheets

-While a template will only get you so far, it might be as much as you need.
-It also could be a good way to dip your toe into using a Gantt chart.
-Here are a couple of templates to download and play with or use for a project.
+While a Google Sheets template will only get you so far, it might be as much as you need.
+These Gantt chart examples could be a good way to dip your toe into using a Gantt chart.
+Here are a couple of Gantt chart templates for Google Sheets to download and play with or use for a project.
 See if they’re right for you:

 - Max Makhrov has a blog with a couple of templates to copy.